lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## Disclaimer

-> Top-down management leveraging command-and-control hierarchies are for the mahogany boardrooms of yesteryear.
-We are navigators, adventurers, and explorers of the future.
-We are married to the sea - Yearn's [Blue Pill](https://thebluepill.eth.link/)

-> "With great power, comes great responsibility" probably Uncle Ben, but who knows
+"With great power, comes great responsibility" probably Uncle Ben, but who knows.

-At Lambda We won't micromanage you because we don't want to: **we give flexibility but ask for responsibility in exchange**.
+LambdaClass is not an old-fashioned company.
+We won't micromanage you because we don't want to: **we give flexibility but ask for responsibility in exchange**.
 Of course you can have days off to study or if you feel sick, but you can also have days off if you feel brain fog, nervous or a bit under the weather; we actually prefer it that way.

 If you feel healthy and are comfortable, you will be able to solve more efficiently the problems you have in front of you.
 And even better, you will contribute to a healthier workspace.